wileyfoxyx/yam-uploader/README.md

-# Yandex Music Uploader GUI
+# Yandex Music Uploader

-A simple Tkinter-based GUI to upload a local audio file to one of your Yandex Music playlists.
+A simple Tkinter-based GUI app to upload a local audio file to one of your Yandex Music playlists.
+Mostly usable as a workaround for uploading tracks to "My Favorites" playlist (since the ability to do so was removed with Yandex Music's new web UI), but it can upload tracks to any of your playlists.

-Features:

-- Asks for access token on first run and stores it securely in your OS keyring.
-- Fetches and lists your playlists for easy selection.
-- Pick a local audio file and upload it to the selected playlist.

-## Downloads (prebuilt)
+## Downloads

 Prebuilt binaries are available via GitHub Actions artifacts:

 - Windows: YandexMusicUploader.exe
 - macOS: YandexMusicUploader.app (zipped)
 - Linux: YandexMusicUploader (ELF binary)

-Open the Actions tab, select the latest "build" workflow run, and download the artifacts for your OS.

 ## Requirements